chrisrhymes/bulma-clean-theme/README.md

 #### Product Category Page

-To create a page listing your products you will need to create a category page.
-Create a page, for example `products.md`, with the `layout: category` in the frontmatter.
+To create a page listing your products you will need to create a product category page.
+Create a page, for example `products.md`, with the `layout: product-category` in the frontmatter.
 You can set the sort order of the products using `sort: title` to sort by the title, or by any setting in your product pages, such as price, rating or any custom frontmatter tags you wish to set.

 ```yml
 ---